isc-projects/kea/doc/sphinx/arm/hooks-lease-query.rst

 to return all active leases matching a query.

-New query types are available: ``query-by-relay-id`` (3), ``query-by-link-address`` (4) and ``query-by-remote-id`` (5).
+New query types are available: ``query-by-relay-id`` (3), ``query-by-link-address`` (4), and ``query-by-remote-id`` (5).

-A new status code was defined: ``STATUS_QueryTerminated`` (11) but it is not yet used by the hook library.
+A new status code, ``STATUS_QueryTerminated`` (11), has been defined but it is not yet used by the hook library.

 .. note::

    Kea attempts to map link address parameters to the prefixes of configured subnets.
-If a given address falls outside all configured subnet prefixes the query will fail with a status code of STATUS_NotConfigured.
-Also note if the link address parameter for ``query-by-relay-id`` or ``query-by-remote-id`` is not :: (i.e. not empty) only delegated prefixes that lie within matching subnet prefixes will be returned.
-Currently ``query-by-address`` does not support finding delegated prefixes by specifying an address that lies within the prefix.
+If a given address falls outside all configured subnet prefixes, the query fails with a status code of STATUS_NotConfigured.
+If the link address parameter for ``query-by-relay-id`` or ``query-by-remote-id`` is not ``::`` (i.e. not empty), only delegated prefixes that lie within matching subnet prefixes are returned.
+Currently, ``query-by-address`` does not support finding delegated prefixes by specifying an address that lies within the prefix.

 .. note::

-   New query types are supported only with the memfile lease backend.
+   The new query types are only supported with the memfile lease backend.

 .. _bulk-lease-query-dhcpv6-config:

 Bulk Leasequery Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Bulk Leasequery configuration is done with a new map parameter ``advanced``
+Bulk Leasequery configuration is done via a new map parameter, ``advanced``,
-with possible entries:
+with these possible entries:

 - ``bulk-query-enabled``

-    When true, Kea will accept connections from IPs in the requesters
+    When ``true``, Kea accepts connections from IP addresses in the requesters
-    list and process received Bulk Leasequeries.
-Default is false.
+    list and processes received Bulk Leasequeries.
+The default is ``false``.

 - ``active-query-enabled``

-    Anticipated parameter: if set must be false.
+    This is an anticipated parameter: if set, it must be ``false``.

 - ``extended-info-tables-enabled``

-    When true the lease backend manages DHCPv6 lease extended info
+    When ``true``, the lease backend manages DHCPv6 lease extended info
-    (aka relay info) in tables to support by-relay-id and by-remote-id
+    (relay info) in tables to support the new DHCPv6 Bulk Leasequery
-    DHCPv6 Bulk Leasequery new query types.
-Default is to use the
+    by-relay-id and by-remote-id types.
+The default is to use the
     same value as ``bulk-query-enabled``.

 - ``lease-query-ip``

-    IP address upon which to listen for connections.
+    This is the IP address upon which to listen for connections.
 The address must be
     of the same family as the server, e.g. IPv6 for DHCPv6 server.

 - ``lease-query-port``

-    Port upon which to listen.
-Default to 67 for IPv4 and 547 for IPv6,
+    This is the port upon which to listen.
+The default is 67 for IPv4 and 547 for IPv6,
     i.e. the same value as for the UDP DHCP service but for TCP.

 - ``max-bulk-query-threads``

-    Indicates the maximum number of threads the Bulk Lease Query processing
+    This indicates the maximum number of threads that Bulk Leasequery processing
     should use.
 A value of 0 instructs the server to use the same number of
     threads that the Kea core is using for DHCP multi-threading.
     The default is 0.

 - ``max-requester-connections``

-    Maximum number of concurrent requester connections (default 10, must be
+    This is the maximum number of concurrent requester connections.
+The default
-    greater than 0).
+    is 10; the value must be greater than 0.

 - ``max-concurrent-queries``

-    Maximum number of concurrent queries per connection.
-A value 0
+    This is the maximum number of concurrent queries per connection.
+The value 0
-    leaves the number for Kea to determine and is the default.
+    allows Kea to determine the number, and is the default.

 - ``max-requester-idle-time``

-    Amount time that may elapse between receiving data from a requester
+    This is the amount of time that may elapse after receiving data from a requester
-    before its connection is closed as idle.
-In seconds with a default
+    before its connection is closed as idle, in seconds.
+The default
-    of 300 seconds.
+    is 300.

 - ``max-leases-per-fetch``

-    Maximum number of leases to return in a single fetch (default 100).
+    This is the maximum number of leases to return in a single fetch.
+The default is 100.

-There should be common TLS parameters once TLS is supported.
+Once TLS is supported, we expect to implement common TLS parameters.

-For instance for DHCPv4:
+For instance, for DHCPv4:

 ::